Since the beginning of the AACSB accreditation initiative in 2012, INCEIF has witnessed significant benefits on several fronts.

 It has helped engaged faculty members in a meaningful way while emphasizing their sufficiency, qualification and development, and

 It has helped INCEIF establish an evidence-based culture of continual assessment and improvement.

 INCEIF has so far progressed well in meeting the AACSB requirements as follows:

-– Learning goals and Learning objectives, curriculum map, assessment methods and finally developed an
+Learning goals and Learning objectives, curriculum map, assessment methods and finally developed an assessment plan.

 To facilitate the execution of the accreditation plan, INCEIF established the AACSB Accreditation Steering Committee (AASC) and sub-committees.
 AASC consists of a cross functional team from faculty and administrators and is scheduled to meet on a monthly basis to assess progress against the SAP, address any performance gaps, deliberate solutions to all matters arising as a result of members’ feedback, and finally prepare reports for submission to the upper management and the governing board as deemed appropriate.

 INCEIF submits AACSB Membership Application